By Matti Anttila, Ph.D.

 PRACTICAL APPLICATIONS AND SAFE DIVING HABITS

 No decompression model can positively prevent divers getting hit.
 M-values do not represent any hard line between “no DCS symptoms” and “getting hit”.
-In fact, modern decompression science has proven that there might be bubbles present in our tissues even when there are no DCS symptoms after a dive.
+In fact, modern decompression science has proven that there are bubbles present in our tissues even when there are no DCS symptoms after a dive.
 Therefore, M-values neither represent a bubble-free situation, but tolerable amount of “silent” bubbles in tissues.

 It is important to understand that certain dives and different people may need different safety margins.
 Therefore it is good to know the practical differences between dive plans where different Gradient Factors are used.
 Let’s take another example: